green4j/green-jelly/README.md

 ### Encodings

 The library works over character based abstractions, so, it doesn't implement any encoding functionality.
-As in case of Gson, for example, the user have to care about correct bytes-to/from-chars transformation if any required.
+As in case of Gson, for instance, the user has to care about correct bytes-to/from-chars transformation if any required.

 ## Performance